mit-acl/panther/Readme.md

 ## General Setup

-PANTHER has been tested with
+PANTHER has been tested with Ubuntu 20.04/ROS Noetic.

-* Ubuntu 18.04/ROS Melodic
-* Ubuntu 20.04/ROS Noetic

 Other Ubuntu/ROS version may need some minor modifications, feel free to [create an issue](https://github.com/mit-acl/panther/issues) if you have any problems.

 **You can use PANTHER with only open-source packages**.
 Matlab is only needed if you want to introduce modifications to the optimization problem.